Leola Hall

 Given Leola’s independent spirit, evident in all of her experiences, it is no surprise that she bridled at the notion that women were denied the vote in the world’s largest democracy.
 She had shown herself more than capable of succeeding at a whole variety of men’s endeavors, and her suffragist activities seemed to grow in direct proportion to her success as an architect.
 She was constantly racing from meeting to meeting in her small car loaded with suffragettes.

 In 1912, Hall married Herbert L. Coggins, an author, publisher and lecturer on ornithology at the University of California.
-To provide what one newspaper described as a “nest for self and other self,” she designed perhaps her finest building, the so-called “Honeymoon House.”
+To provide what one newspaper described as a nest for self and other self, she designed perhaps her finest building, the so-called Honeymoon House.
 The house was clearly designed for a socially active, childless couple.
 The bedrooms and kitchen were small, pushed to the back of the house, while the living room was large and open, perfect for concerts and political gatherings.

 After her marriage, Leola appears to designed fewer and fewer buildings, and increasingly focused her attention on painting.
 Her work, which consisted of landscapes and portraits of famous writers like Joaquin Miller and Edward Markham, was often exhibited, and frequently praised in the press.

 Leola Hall’s legacy is both political and architectural.
-She was the only woman architect in Berkeley (Julia Morgan was San Francisco-based) at a time when women were not even allowed to vote.
+She was the only woman architect in Berkeley (Julia Morgan was based in San Francisco) at a time when women were not even allowed to vote.
 Her paintings were displayed in the best galleries and drew high prices at auction.
 The profit from these paintings was often donated to the many liberal causes she espoused.
 She designed dozens of beautiful, practical Craftsman-style homes that stand as a legacy to her resourcefulness and artistic talent.

 Leola and Herbert lived together in the Honeymoon House until Leola’s death in 1930.
 When Herbert died in 1975, he bequeathed a good deal of money to many of Leola’s favorite causes.